LucasHJin/obsidian-notes/6 - Full Notes/University/econ101 - Test 2 Review.md

 		- I.e. if the market isn’t perfectly competitive (**market failures**) or care about equity
 	- *Veil of ignorance* → putting aside self-interest, how would you divide economic pie
 - *Positive analysis:* what happens when a policy is adopted (fact)
+	- Describes facts, data, and cause-and-effect.
 - *Normative analysis:* if a policy should be adopted (how to choose based on goal) (opinion)
+	- Expresses an opinion, value or judgement
 	- *Value judgements* → do gains > losses
 - *Efficient outcome* → largest possible total economic surplus in economy
 	- Make pie as big as possible